 Calculate all of this and you will get…

 …your required income to be provided by your Retirement Fund!
-This is the amount of money that will need to come from your retirement nest egg to support your retirement life.
+This is the amount of money that will come from your retirement nest egg to support your retirement life.
 And for a little more clarity on that…

 Now there are two possible ways you get money from your retirement nest fund, which we’ll call the “principal.”
 You will either draw off of the principle itself and spend that, or your principle will generate more money via the investment vehicle(s) your retirement principal is in.